danielphan2003/flk/README.md

 - Other...

 Some modules that may work for your use case:
-- `boot.persistence`: module to set your persist path and enable persistence handling.
-Basically a thin wrapper for mt-caret's opt-in state [config][optin-state].
+- `boot.persistence`: set your persist path and enable persistence handling.
+Basically a thin wrapper around mt-caret's opt-in state [config][optin-state].
-- `uwu.tailscale`: basically a dummy module to save Tailscale config and reuse it in Caddy.
+- `services.duckdns`: update DDNS record with DuckDNS, with support for IPv6-only hosts.
+If you are behind a [CG-NAT][cg-nat] then this is the right module for you.
+- Other...

 Plus (some) overrides and modules from devos's [community][devos-community] branch